stef/pwdsphinx/README.md

 ## Server/Client

-Since the sphinx protocol only makes sense if the "device" is somewhere else than where you type your password, pwdsphinx comes with a server implemented in py3 which you can host off-site from your usual desktop/smartphone.
+Since the SPHINX protocol only makes sense if the "device" is somewhere else than where you type your password, pwdsphinx comes with a server implemented in python3 which you can host off-site from your usual desktop/smartphone.
 Also a client is supplied which is able to communicate with the server and manage passwords.